catshout/casisp-runtime/doc/consumer.file.md

 |exception|X|empty but must be set for exception handling|

 The configuration above will be
-- consuming all file in the directory `/var/casisp/files/in`
+- consuming all files in the directory `/var/casisp/files/in`
 - validating every second the changed file size before reading
 - deleting the file after processing
 - processing a file with the same name only once